hanicsgo/Shop-Core-Modules/README.md

 - Name tag, name and message color ( by R1KO )
 - Skins ( by FrozDark )
 - MVP ( by Kento, shanapu, hani from anhemyenbai )
+- Custom Weapons ( by hani, chiizu from FPT University )